jamesdbrock/hffix/README.md

 ### Nix

-The file `shell.nix` declares a *Nix* shell environment which provides all dependencies for every target in the `Makefile`, including *Doxygen*.
+The file `flake.nix` declares a *Nix* shell development environment which provides all dependencies for every target in the `Makefile`, including *Doxygen*.
 Enter the *Nix* shell by
 [installing *Nix*](https://nixos.org/download.html)
-and then running `nix-shell` in this directory.
-From the `nix-shell` prompt, you will be able to build all `Makefile` targets.
+and then running `nix develop` in this directory.
+From the `nix develop` prompt, you will be able to build all `Makefile` targets.

 ### Pull Requests